ziginfo/Midas-M32-Chataigne-Module/README.md

 ## M32 / X32 control with chataigne
 Default port must be 10023 !

-Special thanks to [Norbertrostaing](https://github.com/norbertrostaing) .
+Special thanks to Norbertrostaing.
 This M32-Module-Script is partially based on his [M32forChataigne](https://github.com/norbertrostaing/M32forChataigne) Script especially for the Meter-Display !

 ### Updated to version 2.4 (Mars 2024)
 Updated with Headamp-Gain Feedback Display for local and AES50 Preamps ...